-5.4 A formal Sustainability Report will accompany the publication of the preferred options (subject to a formal 6 week consultation period).
+A formal Sustainability Report will accompany the publication of the preferred options (subject to a formal 6 week consultation period).

-Submission Stage for DPDs
+Submission Stage For DPDs

-- 5.5 A final Sustainability Report will be submitted to the Secretary of State (again subject to a formal 6 week consultation period). - 5.6 For SPDs, the level of SA undertaken will be largely dependent upon the type of document and the extent to which it conforms to policies or proposals within a DPD which have already been subject to SA.
-A Sustainability Report will be produced alongside the preferred options which will be subject to public consultation.
+A final Sustainability Report will be submitted to the Secretary of State (again subject to a formal 6 week consultation period).

+For SPDs, the level of SA undertaken will be largely dependent upon the type of document and the extent to which it conforms with policies or proposals within a DPD which have already been subject to SA.
+However it is likely that a Sustainability Report will be produced alongside the preferred options which will be subject to public consultation.